-To the Board of Resilience Force and the Louisiana Legislative Auditor:
+To the Board of Directors of Arts Council of New Orleans and the Louisiana Legislative Auditor:

-We have performed the procedures enumerated below, which were agreed to by Resilience Force (entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
+We have performed the procedures enumerated below, which were agreed to by Propeller: A Force For Social Innovation (entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
 The Entity's management is responsible for those C/C areas identified in the SAUPs.